NCFE CACHE Level 3 Diploma in the Principles and Practice of Dental Nursing

 How long does it take to complete?

-Learners can usually complete the standalone qualification, or if taken as part of an apprenticeship, in two years or less.
+Learners can usually complete this standalone qualification, in two years or less.

 What related qualifications can you progress to?